 House of Names

 House of Names is a retail site that offers free viewing of coat of arms and family histories.
-It will cost you to download products with the graphics however.
+It will cost you to download products with the graphics, however.
 Currently, they have free descriptions of more than 800,000 coats of arms, making it one of the largest databases in the world featuring coats of arms and surname histories.
+It's a good starting point, even if you don't want to buy anything.

 Tips for Finding and Using Your Coat of Arms

 If you have a common surname, finding your coat of arms on one of the above sites will be easy.
-However, less common surnames may be a little more challenging.
-Use these tips to help you find and use your coat of arms:
+Not everyone has a common surname, though.
+Less common last names may be a little more challenging, but we've got some tips to help you find and use your coat of arms:

 Use Original Spellings